faithcomesbyhearing/APClient/README.md

 ```
 go build -o bin/APClient .
 ```
-to build the app for Windows, in project root:
+to build the app for Windows, clone the project to a Windows machine, and in project root do the instructions below.
+The second line create a zip file containing the executable and the installer.
 ```
-GOOS=windows GOARCH=amd64 go build -o bin/APClient.exe .
+go build -o bin/APClient.exe .
 Compress-Archive -Path "bin\*" -DestinationPath "apclient.zip"
 ```
 To install the program, copy the apclient.zip file to each user's machine.